 One of my favorite things about RotoQL is that they provide access to most of their premium tools every day, for free.
 The catch is that you can only leverage the tools against data from completed games.

 Still, this is an excellent way to experiment with the tools and get familiar with the interface before you hand over your hard-earned money!
-I haven't seen this level of openness with any other DFS tools on the market.
+I haven't seen this level of openness with any other DFS tool on the market.

 How to decide if RotoQL is the best DFS tool for you

 If you are willing to invest time into becoming a profitable DFS player, the next logical step is to find the right tool to organize your research.
-Lineup optimization software helps you avoid the pitfall of performing player research with no organized or repeatable process.
+Lineup optimization software helps you avoid the pitfall of performing player research with no systematic or repeatable process.

 RotoQL offers many research tools that help you develop and streamline a winning process.
 Even better, once you have completed your player research, the RotoQL optimizer makes it a breeze to export your lineups and import them into your favorite DFS site.